 Occasionally, there are also copyright issues related to the reuse of one's previously published words or images.
-It is the responsibility of the authors to ensure that the copyright agreement they signed with the prior publisher allows word or image reuse by those same authors in a new publication, or to obtain written permission if not.
+While SPIE grants blanket permission to authors to reuse their own words and images in a new publication (with proper citation), not all publishers do so.
+Thus, it is the responsibility of the authors to ensure that the copyright agreement they signed with the prior publisher allows word or image reuse by those same authors in a new publication, or to obtain written permission if not.

 The idea of copying and reusing your own text (with citation) becomes more complicated if the author lists of the new and old papers are not identical.
-You cannot steal your own words, but whose words are you taking when you copy from a paper that has some authors not found on the new manuscript?
-If the author list of the new paper does not include every author from the prior paper, text and ideas taken from that prior paper must be cited to give credit to the other authors of that work.
+While you can't steal your own words, whose words are you taking when you copy from a paper that has some authors not found on the new manuscript?
+If the author list of the new paper does not include every author from the prior paper, text and ideas taken from that prior paper should be cited to give credit to the other authors of that work.

-14.5 Cultural Issues
+5 Some Cultural Issues

-It is not a coincidence that a disproportionate number of plagiarism cases at English-language scientific journals involve non-native English speakers.
-I am sure that the temptation to copy someone else's well-worded text rather than attempt rewriting it in one's own words must be strong when writing in English does not come easily.
-But I suspect that the most likely explanation for the higher incidence of plagiarism amongst foreign authors is cultural.
+It is not a coincidence that the majority of plagiarism cases at English-language scientific journals involve non-native English speakers.
+I'm sure that the temptation to copy someone else's well-worded text rather than attempt rewriting it in one's own words must be strong when writing in English does not come easily.
+But I suspect that the most likely explanation for the higher incidence of plagiarism coming from foreign authors is probably cultural.

-While the educational systems in countries such as China and India are changing rapidly, there is still a strong emphasis on rote memorization and verbatim recitation as means of both learning and demonstrating learning.
-This is especially true when it comes to English-language source material, where exams often require the wholesale repetition of a textual source in order to get the answer "right".
+While the educational systems in countries like China and India are changing rapidly, there is still a strong emphasis on rote memorization and verbatim recitation as means of both learning and demonstrating learning.
+This is especially true when it comes to English-language source material, where exams often require the wholesale repeating of a textual source in order to get the answer "right."
 An educational system that requires the memorization and repetition of another's words in order to succeed does not prepare a student well for our academic ideals of intellectual originality and attribution.